Laura McCoy, Senior Warden

 Sherwood Hornsby Bowditch began attending St. James in 2006 when he moved to Richmond to get his MBA at the University of Richmond.
 He is active in the Tuesday Mens Group and has volunteered with cooking teams, Caritas and a variety of outreach initiatives.
 He is also an instructor in Faith Based Re-Entry, a prison ministry at Deep Meadow Correctional Facility teaching a class in the prison to men that are soon to be released.
 He is a partner at Winters Oliver Insurance Agency and has served on a variety of corporate and non-profit boards.
 Sherwood is a native of Gloucester, Va and a lifelong Episcopalian having grown up in Abingdon Episcopal Church.
 He is married to the former Whitney Knapp.

 Trevor has been a congregant at St. James’s since moving to Richmond in 2010, and has volunteered for a number of church ministries, including Hospitality and Newcomers.
-His wife Kristin sings in the West Gallery Choir, and they are the proud of Sarah and William.
-Having attended Episcopal churches his entire life – his father is an Episcopal priest and his mother is an active lay leader – he looks forward to adding his perspective to the Vestry.
+His wife Kristin sings in the West Gallery Choir, and they are the proud parents of Sarah, William, and Emma Katherine.
 They live in the Fan.
+Having attended Episcopal churches his entire life – his father is a retired Episcopal priest and his mother remains an active lay leader – he is happy to be contributing his perspective to the Vestry.

 Trevor is an attorney at Hunton Andrews Kurth LLP, where he practices appellate litigation.
 Prior to rejoining Hunton, Trevor served for more than four years in the Solicitor General’s division of the Office of the Attorney General of Virginia.
 He serves as a board member for a variety of community and bar organizations.